Tips to Prevent Your Toddler from Holding Their Pee While Potty Training (and Release Their Bladder)

 • A warm bath before potty time: Sitting in warm water promotes relaxation and can encourage your child to release their bladder.

-5. Address Constipation Concerns:
+4. Address Constipation Aggressively

 • Offer a high-fiber diet: Constipation might be the culprit causing your child to hold their pee.
 To reduce constipation, include plenty of fruits, vegetables, and whole grains in your child's diet to promote regular bowel movements.